If you need help with your writing needs, then you should find the best writing apps for iPad.

 Can you use an iPad to write a book?

 You can easily use an iPad to write the first draft of a book using one of the apps in this article paired with a keyboard.
 However, for self-editing a book, I'd recommend using a computer or laptop and a Mac app, as it's more efficient when working with multiple manuscripts and feedback from an editor.

 Are iPads good for writing?

-Yes they are assuming you buy a keyboard.
+Yes, they are, assuming you buy a keyboard.
 An iPad is portable.
-It's also ideal for a minimalist distraction-free writing environment meaning you can take with you and write wherever, whenever.
+It's also ideal for a minimalist distraction-free writing environment meaning you can take it with you and write wherever, whenever.
 Just remember to buy a keyboard by Logitech or Apple.

 Join over 15,000 writers today

 Get a FREE book of writing prompts and learn how to make more money from your writing.